Skip to content Skip to footer

 • Active churn rate

-• Churn rate at first pricing step up or number of trial subscribers who convert to a full offer
+• Churn rate at first step up or number of trial subscribers who convert to a full offer

 This piece has been written by Madeleine White